 After four years of renovating (mostly weekends), the 11,000 square foot, Hootie Creek House building is 85% completed.
-Our bed and breakfast is open all year, offering five very attractive bedrooms on the 2nd floor with their own private and roomy baths.
-Also upstairs is a commons area the “Sun Room”, with two comfortable & cozy setting areas ideal for watching a movie or just relaxing and enjoying a special treat of homemade cookies.
+Our bed and breakfast is open all year, offering six very attractive bedrooms on the 2nd floor with their own private and roomy baths.
+Also upstairs is a commons area the “Sun Room”, with two comfortable & cozy setting areas ideal for relaxing with coffee/ tea and homemade cookies or a glass of wine

 On November 11, 1948, a new Commercial Hotel was completed on the same site - the two-story brick structure which you see here today.
 This hotel offered 29 rooms and 19 baths (you do the math) and a coffee shop.
 Later the name of the hotel was changed to Taylor’s Hotel.